digitalnsw/nsw-design-system-docs/src/components/site-wide-message/content/_guidance.md

 ---
 ## Usage

-Global alerts:

-* are designed to capture the attention of the user in a deliberately intrusive way
-* persist over a session but are user dismissible
-* are purposefully created and not initiated by a user interaction or system event
+Global alerts are designed to capture the attention of the user in a deliberately intrusive way.
+They persist over a session but are user dismissible, and are purposefully created and not initiated by a user interaction or system event.

 Use global alerts: